hamzaasohail/loadtest/README.md

-# loadtest
+# Loadtest

-#it includes load testing with k6
+- It includes load testing with k6.
-#it includes python post request for different API's of jobtrek pro.
+- It includes Python POST requests for different APIs of JobTrek Pro.
-#it includes javascript for postman to generate random data and to create profile.
+- It includes JavaScript for Postman to generate random data and create profiles.